AC Series Motor / Universal Motor

 - Conductively compensated motor:

-In conductively motor, we connect the compensating winding in series with the armature circuit and we put it in the stator slots.
-The electrical axis of this compensating winding is 90o with the main field axis.
+In a conductively motor, we connect the compensating winding in series with the armature circuit, and we put it in the stator slots.
+The electrical axis of this compensating winding is 90° with the main field axis.

 - Inductively compensated motor:

-In inductively motor, there is no interconnection between the compensating winding and the armature circuit as there is a transformer action.
-The armature winding acts as a primary winding of the transformer and the compensating winding acts as the secondary of the transformer.
-The current flows in the armature winding will be in phase opposition to the current in the compensating winding.
+In an inductively motor, there is no interconnection between the compensating winding and the armature circuit as there is a transformer action.
+The armature winding acts as a primary winding of the transformer, and the compensating winding acts as the secondary of the transformer.
+The current flows in the armature winding will be in phase opposition to the compensating winding current.

-- It’s self-starting and it has a high starting torque so we don’t require a starting device.
+- It’s self-starting and has a high starting torque; therefore, we don’t require a starting device.

 - It operates at high speed (1500-15000 r.p.m).

-- We can use tapped coils which makes the motor electromechanically or electronically.
+- We can use tapped coils, which makes the motor work electromechanically or electronically.